What we had

 Staff are polite and friendly, if a bit vague about some of the dishes.
 They were nice enough to ask us if we wanted all the dishes brought out at once or one by one.
 However there was no service for half an hour, despite being the only people in the restaurant and getting their attention after being served took a little effort.

-Il Cielo may still have some polishing up to do after their re-opening, but this is a restaurant with a lot of potential that could quickly become a crowd favourite.
+Il Cielo may still have some polishing up to do, but this is a restaurant with a lot of potential that could quickly become a crowd favourite.
 Its excellent location and stunning views are sure to attract lots of couples for date nights!

 Tip – If you are looking for a quiet, romantic moment with your significant other, visit Il Cielo at around 6PM, just as the sun starts setting and there aren’t a lot of people.